• Home

 • Tweet

-Usually recipes tell you to insert a toothpick and if it comes out clean, the cake is done.
-That is fine for a 2 inch deep cake pan, but barely makes a dent in a Bundt cake or loaf pan.
-I have a 6 inch cake tester that I use for deep cakes, but it is not necessary to buy one.
+Usually recipes instruct you to insert a toothpick, and if it comes out clean, the cake is done.
+That’s fine for a 2 inch deep cake pan, but how do you test the doneness of a Bundt cake?
+A toothpick barely makes a dent in a Bundt cake or loaf pan.
+I have a 6 inch cake tester that I use for deep cakes, but it’s not necessary to buy one.
 In fact, I often lose my skinny cake tester in a kitchen drawer.
-When I do I grab a skewer or a piece of uncooked spaghetti and insert it into the cake to see if it is done.
+When I lose my cake tester, I grab a skewer or an uncooked spaghetti noodle!
+I just insert the noodle in the cake to see if the cake is done.

 Would you like to save this article?